Antergos/lembrame/README.md

 * Generate an unique code
 * Upload to a webservice in Antergos servers

+### Big TODO's
+* Ensure that all tasks are completed as expected
+* Do not block the main thread while executing the tasks
+* Show a pulsed progress bar for the point before
+* Show the last screen with the unique code only when the upload completes and everything is OK

 ### What would be the perfect evolution for this

 * Creation of an Antergos account where this tool can sync all this content frequently.
 Everything with client side encryption